 Frequently Asked Questions

-Visit our Get involved page where we list the latest jobs, open projects and other opportunities (such as advisory positions) which all support our work.
-This section is regularly updated.
-Alternatively, you can contact us letting us know about your area of expertise and how you think you could work with us.
+See our Get involved section for latest jobs, open projects and other opportunities (such as advisory positions) which support our work.
+Or, contact us and tell us about your area of expertise and how you think you could work with us.

 There are three ways of working that underpin everything we do:

 - Innovation and change

 In practical terms, this means that we carry out activities such as:

 - Drawing together existing evidence about what works within our areas of work

 - Commissioning new research and evaluation where we see gaps

 - Taking what we find and using this to shape innovative and practical ways of creating a society where everyone enjoys a good later life

 What sort of partners are you working with?